 When I was a child coming of age, I participated in choral singing in our synagogue, which provided much pleasure and a sense of accomplishment that no doubt aided my development in ways that cognitive neuroscience is just beginning to fully appreciate.

 I can still picture walking up the block from 10th & Louden to 10th & Rockland to the side door of the converted church-to-synagogue building (long since converted back to a church – fittingly “Shalom” Baptist), and heading up the stairs to the main classroom on the left for rehearsal during the summer days that preceded the Fall’s high holiday services of Rosh Hashana and Yom Kippur.
 Around the table we arranged ourselves into the same array as we would assemble around the bimah.
 Flanking our leader Chazan (Cantor) Unger: On his left, Sol (the baritone) Rosenthal; to his right, Bernie (the tenor) Lipton.
 And ringing he rest of the horseshoe on the perimeter were the alto voices in alphabetical order: Maury Bach, Arthur Berger, Yours Truly, and George Sokolowski.
-Rosenthal and Lipton were hired vocal guns, but the rest of us were members of the synagogue.
+Rosenthal and Lipton were hired vocal guns, but the rest of us were members of the synagogue, including the Cantor’s two sons, Moshe & Eli, who joined at a later date.

 Cantor Unger was originally from Vienna, and he insisted on practicing until we attained impeccable pitch, harmony, timing, rhythm, and cadence.
 Most of the compositions were imported by the Cantor, a mix from prior travels and of his own compositions.
 We had sheet music as supplementation, and he would ping the tuning fork prior to beginning as a cross-check, but we mostly perfected our craft by ear and all had good pitch to begin with.
 As much as we enjoyed group harmony, the highlight was when one of us would be selected do a duet with the Cantor, or be called upon to do a solo.